Gary shares his story and encourages you to seek counselling which saved his life.

 I spent years beating myself up, self-harming, putting myself in positions of danger, just to escape the horror of being me, but now it’s different.

-I am the person I always thought might have been within me.
-My younger and older self reunited.
+My younger and older self have been reunited.
 It’s not perfect harmony, nothing is, but it’s some kind of harmony and that’s enough.

 Here’s me with Dario Gradi, the ex football manager who’s recently been banned from football for life as a result of The Offside Trust’s report into historical sexual abuse in sport.